0no-co/gql.tada/website/reference/gql-tada-cli.md

 | `--tsconfig,-c`           | Optionally, a `tsconfig.json` file to use instead of an automatically discovered one.         |
 | `--output,-o`             | Specify where to output the file to.
 (Default: The `tadaOutputLocation` configuration option) |

-The `gql.tada generate-output` command mimics the behavior of `@0no-co/graphqlsp`, outputting the `gql.tada` output file manually.
-It will load the schema from the specified `schema` configuration option and write the output file.
+The `gql.tada generate-output` command programmatically outputs the `gql.tada` output typings file.
+It will load the schema from the specified `schema` configuration option first then write the typings file to the specified location.

 The output file will be written to the location specified by the `tadaOutputLocation` configuration option, which can be overridden using the `--output` argument.